cgswong/macbuild/brewsetup.md

-# brewsetup #
+# MacBuild #

-**brewsetup** is a simple bash script to install [homebrew][homebrew] and setup your Mac OS with a list of various binaries and applications as given by the dependent configuration file *brewsetup.cfg*.
+`brewsetup.sh` is a bash script to install [homebrew][homebrew] and setup your Mac OS with a list of various binaries and applications as given by the dependent configuration file `brewsetup.cfg`.

-Should you want to adjust the list of binaries and/or applications that are installed the brewsetup.cfg file can be easily edited with any text editor.
+Should you want to adjust the list of binaries and/or applications that are installed the `brewsetup.cfg` configuration file can be edited with any text editor.

 ## How to Install  ##
 Run the following commands in the terminal: